-The objective for this project is to create a musical synthesizer utilizing a digital user interface.
-The report lays out the design, design conditions and specifications, and test procedures for each module.
-We split the project up by each team member taking a module to create.
+The objective of this project is to create a musical synthesizer.
+This report contains the designs for each module.
+Each module is a subsection of the synthesizer that each team member worked on to meet the design conditions.
 Every module has a specific set of design constraints and specifications that need to be met in order to function properly.
 We made our designs to meet these specifications and the explanation of all of them from design approach to results is mentioned within the report.